Overview of Florida Auto Accident Settlements

 What is the Average Auto Accident Settlement Payout in Florida?

-According to the car accident settlement examples listed on this page, the average Florida car accident settlement is anywhere from $300,000 to $6,100,000.
-Settlements depend greatly on the unique circumstances of each case which is why there is no accurate average settlement amount for car accidents in Florida.
+If you were injured in a car accident in Florida, you are probably wondering how much money can you get from a car accident settlement.
+According to the car accident settlement examples listed on this page, the Florida car accident settlement average is anywhere from $300,000 to $6,100,000.
+Settlements in car accidents depend greatly on the unique circumstances of each case which is why there is no accurate average settlement amount for car accidents in Florida.

 At Abrahamson & Uiterwyk our Florida car accident lawyers research the specifics of your case extensively and represent you during negotiations.